• Skip to primary navigation

 There are several factors that can influence the value that an inground swimming pool adds to your home or property, from the size and quality of the pool to its expenses.

 According to reports from HGTV, the average inground pool can increase the value of a given property by 5-8%.
-So, the short answer is yes, an inground pool does add value to your home.
+So, the short answer is yes, an inground swimming pool does add value to your home.

 Also, it should be noted that even the best of the current above ground swimming pools do not increase your property taxes or add any value to your home or property, as they are not permanent fixtures like an inground swimming pool is.